TaylorDarneille/SEIRFX818/01-workflow/intro-git/04remotegit.md

 # Remote Git

 In the previous section, we worked with a local git repo.
-Now, let's try working with a remote repo, and clone it to create a local repo.
+Now, let's learn how to work with remote repos!

+## Putting a local repo on Github

+Currently, we have a local repo called `project_git`.
+Let's create a remote repo for `project_git` and push our current code to it so others can see it, contribute to it, and we have a backup in case our local machine goes down.

+**1.** Create a new repo on github (it's a good idea to name it the same as your local repo, though that's not required for it to work)
+**2.** Follow the instructions for "…or push an existing repository from the command line"

+Refresh the page, and boom!
+All your local files are now available on github.
+Now, after each commit, run `git push` to push the most recent commit to your remote repo so they're both up to date.

 ## Setup for this section